 No matter the network state, PWA loads instantly.
-Progressive web apps do not depend on the connection heavily, some provide access even offline and ensure reliable user experience.
+Progressive web sites do not depend on the connection heavily, some provide access even offline and ensure reliable user experience.

 - SEO best practices

 PWAs are accessible through URLs and can be easily found through search engines like Google or Safari.
-PWA-based apps can also be optimized to rank higher in results and consistently drive organic visitors.
+PWA optimized sites can rank higher in results and consistently drive organic visitors.

 - Audience engagement

-The smooth user experience, clear navigation patterns, push-notifications, cross-browser compatibility, and responsive pages across all devices increase user retention, making PWA a strong marketing strategy.
+The smooth user experience, clear navigation patterns, push-notifications, cross-browser compatibility, and responsive pages across all devices increase user retention, making PWA ecommerce solutions a strong marketing strategy.

 Drawbacks of PWA

 With all its benefits, PWA seems to be perfect.
 However, the technology has certain limitations.
-Companies and technical experts most often mention the following 4 PWA flaws:
+4 of the most often mentioned PWA flaws by companies and technical experts are:

 - Limited access to device features